You've got to jump off cliffs all the time and build your wings on the way down.

 My name is Dr. Bill Thierfelder.
 I hold a Ph.D. in English, but taught a variety of Arts and Humanities courses over a three decade career at several New York and Long Island universities and colleges.
 My classroom vocation showed me quite clearly that life is all about making wings.
 Indeed, my personal philosophy--rooted in years of practical study and just plain old life experience--is simple: The most important thing you can do is make wings for yourself and fly to places that fulfill your potential, allow you to develop your unique gifts, and open up a world of love and friendship.

 Some things about myself:

 As a writer, I publish under the name T. Richard Williams.
 My poetry and short stories have been published in such diverse venues as Wild Violet, Aphelion, Shadeworks,Petroglyph, American Poets and Poetry, and Lucid Stone.
 Three collections of verse, How the Dinosaurs Devoured the Humans, The Letter S, and Hurricane Warnings and two volumes of short stories titled Ten and The Book of Clues are currently available as is my sci-fi novel Twelve Minutes...
 By going to the WRITING page on this website, you can click on links that will take you directly to each book on Amazon.com

-I'm also a member of and donor to The Jessup Society at The American Museum of Natural History and the Encore Society at The Metropolitan Opera.
-In addition, I always try to support a wide range of charitable organizations either financially or as a volutnteer, especially those devoted to preserving Earth's environment and to supporting children-at-risk around the world, and to advocating for civil equality.
+I'm also a member of and donor to The Jessup Society at The American Museum of Natural History.
+In addition, I always try to support a wide range of charitable organizations either financially or as a volutnteer, especially those devoted to preserving Earth's environment, to protecting children-at-risk around the world, and to advocating for civil equality.

 "Never be too old to play on swings in May, nor too 'adult' for sand castles built by the roaring shore; always romp with joy in the brisk autumn leaves and know the wonder of snow angels on a bright winter's day."